 What is a trend?

 Trader Joe might argue recent price action is a longer-term mean reversion, while Jim sees a trend.
 This illustrates the complexity of trading:

 There is no exact universal definition of what a trend is.
 This is what a market is all about: a meeting place for different opinions and goals.

 Does this mean that it’s futile to look for trends?
 No, there are many ways to define trends.
 It’s all about rules and time frames:

 How to identify a trend

 Many like to draw trendlines to define the trend.
 They pick bottoms or tops in the chart and draw lines between these.
 As long as the price is following the trendline, the trend is intact.
 When the price breaks out of the trendline, the trend is broken.
-Trends are mostly long term – not short term.
+Trends are primarily long-term – not short-term.